 ASPHALT CLOCK

 „Roads shape our modern, mobile world.
-A large part of the inhabited area is sealed and left to motorized traffic.
-What is being criticized today for overheating the cities was originally a stroke of genius.
+A large part of inhabited areas is sealed and dedicated to motorized traffic.
+What is criticized today for causing city overheating was originally considered a stroke of genius.

-The Swiss pulmonologist Dr. Ernest Guglielminetti proposed to seal the roads, which were becoming increasingly dusty due to increasing road traffic, with tar.
-In 1902, according to his plans, the first 40 meters of pavement were put in place in Monte Carlo.
-This is how the Swiss came by his nickname Dr. Goudron (French for tar).
+The Swiss pulmonologist Dr. Ernest Guglielminetti proposed sealing roads, which were becoming increasingly dusty due to rising traffic, with tar.
+In 1902, following his plans, the first 40 meters of paved road were laid in Monte Carlo.
+This earned the Swiss doctor the nickname Dr. Goudron (French for tar).

-This story from the long list of Swiss inventions, but also the controversy about the material itself, I found enormously exciting.
-Because tar contains carcinogenic substances, it was banned in Switzerland from 1991 onwards and asphalt, a mixture of bitumen and rock was used.
+I find this story—one among many Swiss inventions—fascinating, especially considering the controversy surrounding the material itself.
+Because tar contains carcinogenic substances, it was banned in Switzerland from 1991 onwards, and asphalt, a mixture of bitumen and rock, became the preferred material.

-Asphalt can be deformed with heat.
-The Asphalt-Clock takes advantage of this property.
-I heated up broken flooring from Zurich construction sites (Usteristrasse and Rigistrasse) and reshaped it.
+Asphalt can be deformed with heat, and the Asphalt-Clock takes advantage of this property.
+I heated broken flooring from Zurich construction sites (Usteristrasse and Rigistrasse) and reshaped it.
 The result is a simple, deep black table clock with an irregular and unique structure.
-The controversially discussed and omnipresent material is upgraded – upcycling instead of just recycling.
+This controversial and omnipresent material is elevated—upcycling instead of mere recycling.
 From the street into the living room.

-And so the chunk of asphalt is to be understood as food for thought, as a witness to our contradictory world, and as a reminder that our constant acceleration is still kicking up dust.
+This chunk of asphalt serves as a thought-provoking piece, a witness to our contradictory world, and a reminder that our constant acceleration continues to stir up dust.
 The clock is ticking.“

 First series of 3 handmade pieces